 Term life insurance policies are considered “pure” insurance policies.
-With a term policy, your premiums go solely toward the death benefit, which would be paid out to your beneficiaries as a lump sum, an annuity, or in monthly payments in the event of your death.
+With a term policy, your premiums go solely toward the death benefit.
+These funds would be paid out to your beneficiaries as a lump sum, an annuity, or in monthly payments in the event of your death.

-Because term policies have no cash value, and because you only pay premiums for the duration of your policy’s set term of 10, 20, or 30 years, they tend to be more affordable than permanent insurance policies.
+Term policies have no cash value, and you only pay premiums for the duration of your policy’s set term of 10, 20, or 30 years.
+As a result, they tend to be more affordable than permanent insurance policies.
 Younger, healthier people in their twenties and thirties can find term policies at costs ranging from $16-51 a month for a 30-year, $500,000 policy.

-Term policies are a good option for people who plan to have paid off most of their other financial obligations by the time their policy ends (and thus will no longer need the extra protections life insurance policies offer.)
+Term policies are a good option for people who plan to have paid off most of their other financial obligations by the time their policy ends.

 Increasing and decreasing term life policies are also available to people who have special considerations.
 The payouts in these policies change over time.
 For example, if you’d like to factor in an increase in cost of living to your death benefit, an increasing term life policy would allow you to do so.
-Alternatively, a decreasing term life policy makes sense if you are purchasing the coverage specifically to settle specific debts, such as a mortgage, that you will be paying off over time.
+Alternatively, a decreasing term life policy makes sense if you are purchasing the coverage specifically to settle specific debts that you will be paying off over time.

 Permanent Life Insurance

-With a permanent life insurance policy, your premiums will go toward the death benefit, but they will also go toward funding additional benefits as well.
-Because permanent policies last for as long as you pay the premiums, and because they come with extra fees, features, and value, permanent policies can be significantly more expensive than term life policies.
-In turn, these policies can also become a bit more challenging to navigate and manage.
+With a permanent life insurance policy, your premiums will go toward the death benefit.
+However, they will also go toward funding additional benefits as well.
+Permanent policies can be significantly more expensive than term life policies.
+This is because permanent policies last for as long as you pay the premiums, and they also come with extra fees and features.
+As a result, these policies can also become a bit more challenging to navigate and manage.

 Whole Life Insurance